About Rick Blackwell

 Councilman Blackwell works diligently with local businesses and residents to attract development to our area.
 He has spearheaded the Dixie Highway Redevelopment project and turned an initial investment of $70,000 from the District 12 CIF in 2009 into more than $50 million in local, state and federal funding.
 He is proud of the collaborative efforts that the New Dixie Highway Project has spurred and believes that the public involvement has contributed to improving the scope of the project and keeping the momentum going.
 Construction for the New Dixie Highway began in late 2017 and was completed in late 2020.
 The project is designed to make this Dixie Corridor safer for motorists and pedestrians, while also improving the overall look of Dixie Highway.
 Design improvements include installation of new sidewalks, raised concrete and landscaped medians to reduce the number of left-hand turns from and onto the roadway, and the region’s first Bus Rapid Transit line.

 Riverview Park, formerly known as the Greenwood Boat Docks, is an important project for Councilman Blackwell and the entire Southwest community.
 Phase 1 of the Riverview Park Masterplan was completed in 2011 and included an updated boat ramp and parking lot, an architecturally award-winning bathroom building, and a very popular spray ground.
-While funding for the remaining phases has not been available, Councilman Blackwell continues to add to the Park’s amenities each year using District 12 CIF funding and capital projects including the addition of a new pavilion, additional swings to enjoy the view, MetroWatch security cameras and free WiFi.
+Councilman Blackwell continues to add to the Park’s amenities each year using District 12 CIF funding and capital projects including the addition of a new pavilion, additional swings to enjoy the view, MetroWatch security cameras and free WiFi.
 In 2017, a new pavilion and parking lot along Cane Run and a grass amphitheater area were added.
 The popularity of this location created a need for more space and structures.
 In 2021, he was excited to be able to add to the existing splashpad a Twinsplash, Astra No. 2 and Luna No. 1 play fixtures that are unique to Louisville.
 This added tremendous play value, and allows more families the opportunity to enjoy this amenity.
 He looks forward to the next addition of four pickleball courts.

 Councilman Blackwell does his utmost to stay in touch with the constituents in District 12.
-Previously, he has hosted a District Dialogue quarterly throughout the year and Coffee with your Councilman one Saturday each month.
-Because of health and safety precautions, those regular meetings have been suspended.
-Stay tuned to the weekly District 12 eNewsletter for information on upcoming virtual constituent events.
+He hosts a District Dialogue quarterly throughout the year and Coffee with your Councilman one Saturday each month.